 - Magid, Barbara H., "An Archaeological Perspective on Alexandria’s Pottery Tradition," Journal of Early Southern Decorative Arts, XX1: 2 (Winter 1995): 41-82.

-- Magid, Barbara H., "Stone-ware of excellent quality, Alexandria manufacture," in Ceramics in America, edited by Robert Hunter (Hanover, N.H.: University Press of New England for the Chipstone Foundation, forthcoming).
+- Magid, Barbara H., "Stone-ware of excellent quality, Alexandria manufacture," Part I: The Pottery of John Swann, Ceramics in America, edited by Robert Hunter (Hanover, N.H.: University Press of New England for the Chipstone Foundation, 2012).

 - Myers, Suzita Cecil, "Alexandria Salt-Glazed Stoneware: A Study in Material Culture 1813-1876" (University of Maryland, M.A.
 Thesis, 1982), pp. 57-61.